quicwg/base-drafts/draft-ietf-quic-transport.md

 it MAY send a STOP_SENDING frame identifying that stream to prompt closure of the stream in the opposite direction.
-This typically indicates that the receiving application is no longer reading data it receives from the stream, but is not a guarantee that incoming data will be ignored.
+This typically indicates that the receiving application is no longer reading data it receives from the stream, but it is not a guarantee that incoming data will be ignored.

-STREAM frames received after sending STOP_SENDING are still counted toward the connection and stream flow-control windows, even though these frames will be discarded upon receipt.
-This avoids potential ambiguity about which STREAM frames count toward flow control.
+STREAM frames received after sending STOP_SENDING are still counted toward connection and stream flow control, even though these frames will be discarded upon receipt.

 A STOP_SENDING frame requests that the receiving endpoint send a RST_STREAM frame.
 An endpoint that receives a STOP_SENDING frame MUST send a RST_STREAM frame for that stream.
 An endpoint SHOULD copy the error code from the STOP_SENDING frame, but MAY use any other application error code.
-The endpoint that sends a STOP_SENDING frame can ignore the error code carried in any RST_STREAM frame they receive.
+The endpoint that sends a STOP_SENDING frame can ignore the error code carried in any RST_STREAM frame it receives.

-If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.
+If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, a RST_STREAM frame MAY still be sent in order to cancel retransmissions of previously-sent STREAM frames.

 STOP_SENDING SHOULD only be sent for a receive stream that has not been reset.
 STOP_SENDING is most useful for streams in the "Recv" or "Size Known"